r8w/r8w/docs/online/interesting.md

 # Interesting Courses
 {: .no_toc}

 List of courses that seem interesting.
+Not a subject-centric section.

 ---